Menu

 Westphalian Pumpernickel

 Pumpernickel is perhaps the best-known German bread, though many non-German types of pumpernickel do a disservice to the true German pumpernickel.
 Traditional German pumpernickel recipes call for baking the bread for 12 to 24 hours, creating a hard, rough bread that is quite polarizing—people love it or hate it.
 This Westphalian pumpernickel recipe involves a shorter baking time—4.5 hours—and has a significant depth of flavor.
-Authentic pumpernickel uses no leaveners, which gives it its characteristic density and compactness.
-Recipe Serving: Makes 2 loaves
+Authentic pumpernickel uses no leavening, which gives it its characteristic density and compactness.

 Prep Time